Chart Color Schemes

 Population

-Population growth drivers in Airport West are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Airport West are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of Airport West as of Nov 2025 is around 8,780.
-This reflects an increase of 607 people since the 2021 Census, which reported a population of 8,173.
-The change is inferred from the resident population of 8,675 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 159 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,392 persons per square kilometer, placing Airport West in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate of 7.4% since the 2021 census exceeded the SA3 area's growth rate of 4.5%, marking it as a growth leader in the region.
-Population growth for Airport West was primarily driven by overseas migration, contributing approximately 64.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, as of Nov 2025, Airport West's estimated population is around 9,135.
+This reflects an increase of 962 people since the 2021 Census, which reported a population of 8,173.
+The change was inferred from AreaSearch's estimate of 8,647 residents following examination of ABS ERP data released in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 2,489 persons per square kilometer, placing Airport West in the upper quartile relative to national locations assessed by AreaSearch.
+The area's growth rate of 11.8% since the 2021 census exceeded both the SA3 area (7.3%) and the national average, marking it as a growth leader.
+Overseas migration contributed approximately 64.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Moving forward, demographic trends suggest that the suburb will experience a population increase just below the median of national statistical areas.
-Based on aggregated SA2-level projections, Airport West is expected to grow by 916 persons to 2041, reflecting an overall gain of 8.9% in total over the 17 years.
+AreaSearch projections for Airport West are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022.
+For areas not covered, projections from the VIC State Government's Regional/LGA data released in 2023 are used with adjustments made employing weighted aggregation methods.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+According to these projections, Airport West is expected to grow by 916 persons to 2041, reflecting a gain of 4.7% in total over the 17-year period.

 Frequently Asked Questions - Population